vakosta/CodeCommenter/README.md

 **Attention:** Sometimes problems arise.
 The project uses free hosting for the ML model, which has the property of "falling asleep".

-## ML Model

-As the purpose of this project is to study the IntelliJ and ReSharper SDKs, our own neural network has not yet been fine-tuned for the task.
-Therefore, this plugin uses a pre-trained CodeTrans model from HuggingFace.
-Although not perfect, it works well and solves the problem at hand.

 ## Installation

 Download and install this plugin from [JetBrains Marketplace](https://plugins.jetbrains.com/). *Not available yet.*